Do you use the power of storytelling in your business presentations?

-In the Heinz advert we are reminded how adventurous young children are but also how fickle they can be.
+We are reminded how adventurous young children are but also how fickle they can be.

-Everyone knows the solution and the vast number of carpet cleaning products that are available but having a woman dance and sing a catchy tune as she vacuums hers is far more memorable.
+Everyone knows the solution and the vast number of carpet cleaning products that are available. having a woman dance and sing a catchy tune as she vacuums hers is far more memorable.

-belVita also understand the power of mirroring human behaviour but doing so with energy, a catchy tune and a clear message that will make people who don’t have time for breakfast see things a little differently.
+Understand the power of mirroring human behaviour.
+The do it with energy, a catchy tune and a clear message that will make people who don’t have time for breakfast see things a little differently.

 Even if you are not a dog lover I’m sure you’ll agree that the Dogs Trust advert is hard to dismiss without feeling something first.

-Image: Courtesy of flickr.com
+Image: Courtesy of istock.com

 Leave a comment